Invisible on X-ray

 A 1-3 cm incision is made on the lateral side of the foot in the skin overlying the sinus tarsi.

-Blunt dissection with a hemostat to level of joint capsule.
+Blunt dissection with a hemostat to the level of the joint capsule.

 OPTIONAL USE OF VILADOT’S LEVER